aws-samples/serverless-patterns/lambda-s3/README.md

 ## How it works

-This SAM template creates Lambda function that writes to an S3 bucket when invoked.
+This SAM template creates a Lambda function that writes to an S3 bucket when invoked.
 Once you run `sam deploy --guided`, you will enter the name of the destination bucket for the objects to be stored.

 ## Testing

 You can test the solution by accessing the Lambda console, finding your Lambda function, and clicking `Test` in the Code Source section.
+You can also invoke the function from the CLI using `aws lambda invoke --function-name ENTER_FUNCTION_NAME output.txt`.
 Then, go to the S3 console and ensure your object has been written to the bucket you specified.

 ## Cleanup